 Will Micronoma's method replace or complement other existing diagnostic methods?

 No diagnostic solution should be considered the silver bullet.
 Clinicians will rarely be able to get a full answer based on only one approach, whether it is imaging, tissue biopsy, or liquid biopsy.
 To this point, some physicians have reported that between 20-40% of tissue biopsies for NSCLC (non-small cell lung cancer) return inconclusive due to insufficient tissue quantity.
 So, we would initially like to complement existing diagnostic methods.
-Our goal is to offer a method that enables at-risk patients (say, smokers) to be detected earlier, or patients with suspicious imaging to be able to rely on Micronoma’s assay to determine if they are facing a benign or malignant situation.
-We can detect the presence of cancer at an earlier stage than current methodologies.
-Earlier detection to us means stage I.
+Our goal is to offer a method that enables at-risk patients (say, smokers) to be detected earlier, or patients with suspicious imaging to be able to utilize Micronoma’s assay to help determine if they are facing a benign or malignant situation.